Where are all the advanced English lessons online?

 Here’s an example of what you can find with a search for advanced English on Facebook:

-- Advanced English: This page posts difficult English words, idioms and expressions, among other very interesting stuff.
+- Learn Advanced English: This group posts difficult English words, idioms and expressions, among other very interesting stuff.

 Using the internal search engine of a social media website also works well, of course.